-This graphic details the earlier administration of epinephrine than the AHA recommend, facilities administering the medication after the first shock and those administering epinephrine more often than advised.
+This graphic details the earlier administration of epinephrine than the ILCOR recommend, facilities administering the medication after the first shock and those administering epinephrine more often than advised.
 In other words, 4 percent of responses included the administration of epinephrine at the lowest end of the interval, if not occurring up to 30-seconds faster than advised.

 Given the current recommendation of 1 mg every 3-5 minutes, actual dosage over a 10-minute span could be as high as 3mg.
 Paired with factors like BMI and underlying health conditions, recovery from the effects of epinephrine administration due to plasma levels could lead to poor treatment outcomes and even death.